 A good idea to mitigate the trail fee would be to productize your service.
-Some options could be having a flat fee services like comprehensive financial planning, investment planning, consolidation & tracking of multi asset portfolio.
+Some options could be having a flat fee service like comprehensive financial planning, investment planning, consolidation & tracking of multi-asset portfolios.
 This will require some processes to be set in place.
 Fee charging, something most distributors have never done, will have to be done, ideally via online payment gateways.
 The launch of the UPI platform has opened up newer and easier ways to transfer money in a frictionless manner.

 Big ticket clients move to direct

 Come October, the CAS (consolidated account statement) may raise eyebrows for some of your clients.
-Especially the big ticket clients.
+Especially the big-ticket clients.
 A high commission amount may not augur well with some of them.
-Most of the big ticket clients are surely aware about the direct plans but the absolute number printed in the statement may just provoke them to discuss direct plans with you.
+Most of the big-ticket clients are surely aware of the direct plans but the absolute number printed in the statement may just provoke them to discuss direct plans with you.

-Moving to multi product selling may be a good strategy.
+Moving to multi-product selling may be a good strategy.
 Product here does not just mean general insurance or FD.
-Think about will writing, return filing, PMS, financial planning and so on.
+Think about will writing, return filing, PMS, financial planning, and so on.
 If you aren’t good at it, partner with someone.
-Your clients/prospect should get a feeling that you are not just a MF distributor but rather a one stop boutique that offers complete personal finance solutions.
+Your clients/prospects should get a feeling that you are not just an MF distributor but rather a one-stop boutique that offers complete personal finance solutions.